 Table 1, row xviii specifically addresses heavy equipment used for grading and excavating (excluding demolition, abrading, or fracturing silica-containing materials).
 OSHA explicitly lists water and/or dust suppressants as the required engineering control for these operations—which is where chemical dust control products fit directly into compliance.

-DirectChem's RDS38 Road Dust Stabilizer continuously pulls moisture into the road base, controlling both existing dust and new dust stirred up daily by heavy traffic.
-Unlike sealant-based products that only encapsulate dust present at application, RDS38 is reinvigorated by rain and does not wash out.
-One application lasts 3–4 months, with delivery and application provided as a turnkey service.
+- Haul road and site dust control: RDS38 Road Dust Stabilizer continuously draws moisture into the road base, controlling both existing dust and new particles stirred up daily by heavy traffic.
+It's reinvigorated by rain rather than washing out, and one application lasts 3 to 4 months.
+Zircon delivers and applies RDS38 as a turnkey service.

 Beyond chemical suppression, certain equipment configurations carry their own OSHA specifications.